 Participating in trade shows is a great way for your business to gain exposure and to meet prospective clients.
 Trade shows can be however expensive and time-consuming.
-To ensure you are gaining the maximum return on investment from your participation in a trade show it is imperative to think and plan strategically.
-The following best practices provide a foundation for planning a successful trade show.
+To ensure trade show success, you need to gain the maximum return on investment from your participation in a trade show it is imperative to think and plan strategically.
+The following best practices provide a foundation for planning for trade show success.

 Here Are 5 Best Practices For Trade Show Success